Graduates from this course have gone on to design and make costumes for theatres and film studios all over the world.

 BA (Hons) Drama and Theatre Studies, Higher Diploma in Fine Art (HDFA) Slade and PGCE

-As course leader and principal lecturer, am responsible for the successful managing of the course of 220+ students and 8 staff, across 3 levels.
+As course leader and senior lecturer, I am responsible for the successful managing of the course of 220+ students and 8 staff, across 4 levels.
 The role requires that I develop curriculum and a diverse range of projects, managing student recruitment, expectation and achievement in a changing HE environment.
-Prior to my academic career I worked as a professional theatre designer (from 1988), designing for many national theatres including The Riverside Studios, Watford Palace, Theatr Clwyd, The...Full profile
+Prior to my academic career I worked as a professional theatre designer (from 1988), designing for many national theatres including: The Riverside Studios, Watford Palace, Theatr Clwyd, The...Full profile

 What Graduates are doing

 Our graduates are employed at some of the most prestigious organisations in the UK and internationally, including the BBC, Channel 4, ITV, Pinewood Studios, Glyndebourne, Royal Opera House, the Royal Shakespeare Company and the National Theatre.

 We’ll use the information in your UCAS application to make a decision on your application, including your personal statement and your qualifications.
 If you meet our entry requirements, we’ll make an offer and invite you to attend one of our Applicant Days.
 These give you the opportunity to find out more about the course, meet staff and have a tour of the AUB campus.
 You can download our portfolio guidelines for BA (Hons) Costume and Performance Design to help you prepare.

 - Read more about learning and teaching at AUB and when you will receive your timetable here